mwentz93/RTutorWallStreet/README.md

 ```

 ## 2. Show and work on the problem set
-To start the problem set first create a working directory and store the files from the inst/ps/WallStreet/material folder there.
+To start the problem set first create a working directory in which files like the data sets and your solution will be stored.
 Then adapt and run the following code.

 ```s
 library(RTutorWallStreet)